husarion/panther_rutx11/README.md

 ## Configuration

 Configuration is stored in `config.json` file using extended version of JSON, which enables comments and advanced error messages.
-To apply new configuration execute `setup.py` which is located in the same folder as `config.json` by command: `./setup.py`.
+To apply new configuration, execute `setup.py` which is located in the same folder as `config.json` by command: `./setup.py`.

 ## Configuration options

-Config file is divided into sections (arrays), which are listed with possible options as bellow.
+Config file is divided into sections (arrays), which are listed with possible options as below.
 | Section name | Multiple arrays |
 |:------------:|:---------------:|
 |  wifi_client |       yes       |